0adri3n/akiraWebhook/README.md

 # Linux

-Go to the folder of Kaneda Crypt:
+Go to the folder of akiraWebhook:

 ```
 cd akiraWebhook/